NoF0rte/go-updater/README.md

 # Go-updater

 Tool that simply installs the latest go version or updates your current go install to the latest.
-Currently only supports updating golang on linux.
+Currently supports updating golang on linux, darwin, and windows.

 ## Install
 If you have golang installed, simply run